 Interesting Apple Facts And Tips

 Apples get sweeter as they’re stored.
-If you find a variety too tart to eat when they’re fresh, try storing them for a little while.
+If you find a variety too tart to eat when they’re fresh apples, try storing them for a little while.
 The flavor will change significantly in some varieties.

 Native Americans in the Pacific Northwest traditionally smoked and dried apples to store them throughout the winter by coring them, placing them on sticks, and hang-drying them over the fires in the longhouse.